urbanjost/fpm-gdb/README.md

 b 40
 run
 ```
+For some compilers "b 1"(e.g. Intel) might be required instead of "b
+main"(e.g gfortran).

 Assuming you are at your next breakpoint, you can ask where you are,
 list local variables and print the value of some variable, like "i"
 ```text